tetengo/tetengo.rs/README.md

 ### Trie (tetengo_trie)

-An associative data structure for common prefix search.
+An associative data structure optimized for common prefix searches.
-Implemented with double array.
+Implemented using a double array structure.

+### Lattice (tetengo_lattice)

+A Viterbi search library.
+It also supports N-best search using A* search.

 ---